 accessing goods and services available to the public, including housing facilities and the supply of housing facilities.

 In accordance with the Protection Against Discrimination Act, the Advocate of the Principle of Equality carries out proceedings to identify discrimination and performs certain tasks of inspection over the implementation of this Law.

-The Advocate of the Principle of Equality starts the procedure of identifying discrimination on the basis of a complaint lodged by a discriminated person, but can also be done ex officio if he is notified about the existence of discrimination on the basis of an anonymous request, the request of a third party or any other way.
+The Advocate of the Principle of Equality starts the procedure of identifying discrimination on the basis of a complaint lodged by a discriminated person, but can also be done ex officio if the body is notified about the existence of discrimination on the basis of an anonymous request, the request of a third party or in any other way.

 If you feel you’re being discriminated against fill the form »Complaint against discrimination« or call us during office hours every working day from 10am to 12am, on Wednesday also from 3pm to 6pm, on the phone number +386 (0)1 4735 531 or 080 81 80 (number accessible only from Slovenia).